FOLA's Fall 2022 Plenary was held in November 2022 in Niagara Falls, ON.

 She started her career at United Way and before HDSF; she was the Director of Development at Brock University for over 10 years.

-Tracy is currently a volunteer Director for Niagara Sexual Assault Centre and the Co-Chair of Education for AFP (Association of Fundraising Professionals) Golden Horseshoe.
+Tracy is currently a volunteer Director for Niagara Sexual Assault Centre and the President-Elect & Co-Chair of Education for AFP (Association of Fundraising Professionals) Golden Horseshoe.

 Tracy graduated from Brock University and holds a Certified Fund Raising Executive (CFRE) designation with over 20 years of experience in the fundraising sector.